 - an idea of how the patent application should be written to give you maximum patent protection and profit potential.

-If it looks like your invention may be patentable, we can file your patent application with the United States Patent and Trademark Office for you (and even in foreign countries if it seems worthwhile to do so).
+If it looks like your invention may be patentable, we can file your patent application with the United States Patent and Trademark Office for you.

 What’s a Provisional Patent Application?